Helping Your Child Adjust To A New School

 Get them involved

 Adults fear not having things under control.
 The same goes for kids.
 If you are keen on helping your child adjust to a new school, make sure you give them some control over it.
 Before the move, you can look through schools in the new neighborhood and help them pick the one they would like to attend or give them a chance to choose their classes or extracurricular activities.
-Doing so will make them feel valued and heard, which will add some stability in this somewhat unpredictable process.
+Doing so will make them feel valued and heard, which will add a sense of stability in this unpredictable process.

 Check the school before the 1st day